Skip to main content

 • Dog/cat show insurance

-• Marsh is the world’s leading insurance broker and risk advisor.
-With colleagues operating in more than 130 countries, Marsh serves commercial and individual clients with data driven risk solutions and advisory services.
+• countries, Marsh serves commercial and individual clients with data driven risk solutions and advisory services.
 Marsh Canada Limited has more than 1,000 employees and offices in 13 cities across Canada.

 • Marsh helped 490 customers manage and protect community and family events in 2019.
 Join the many Canadian event organizers already benefiting from the ease of purchase and broad coverages available under the Marsh Event Liability Insurance Program.